Yes, America's Anchorman is away today, and this is your undocumented anchorman sitting in, and no supporting paperwork whatsoever.

 He's a big globalization guy.

-And uh in fact all his columns, they're generally filed from the departure lounge, the VIP lounge of some airport, uh, and he's always complaining uh that uh when you're in the departure lounge at uh Shanghai or uh Alma Atta in Kazakhstan, and then you fly into a dump like LAX or Newark,
+And he's always complaining that when you're in the departure lounge at Shanghai or Alma Atta in Kazakhstan, and then you fly into a dump like LAX or Newark, that this proves how America is slipping behind in globalization.

-And that's all his that's all his columns.
+And that's all his columns.

-This is always his great line to show he's up on on top of American popular culture, which he last checked in with circa 1963.
+This is always his great line to show he's up on top of American popular culture, which he last checked in with circa 1963.

-I think that was in uh January 2008, uh a couple of months later he goes uh in JFK's waiting lounge after he gets there and takes off for Singapore, and he says that's like going from the Flintstons to the Jetsons.
+A couple of months later, he goes in JFK's waiting lounge after he gets there and takes off for Singapore.

 You know, JFK is the Flintstones, Singapore is the Jetsons.

-Then he then uh a couple of months later he's flying from uh Zurich to LaGuardia, and he says that's like flying from the Jetsons to the Flintstones.
+And he says that's like flying from the Jetsons to the Flintstones.

-So this is the only pop culture analogy he's on top of Thomas Friedman.
+So this is the only pop culture analogy he's on top of, Thomas Friedman.

 And his other analogy that he always uses is that America needs a Sputnik moment.